JustABiologist/FC-HTS/README.md

 - `wt_name`: The name used for the Wild Type sample in the layout (e.g., "WT").
 - `blank_name`: The name used for the Blank/Negative control in the layout (e.g., "Rep").
 - `--channel`: (Optional) The channel name to analyze (default: "Blue-CA").
+- `--flow-rate`: Flow rate in µL/sec used for converting events to concentration (required for cell/OD outputs).
+- `--doublet-threshold`: FSC-A/FSC-H ratio above which an event is treated as a doublet and counted twice (default: 1.1).
 - `--output` / `-o`: (Optional) Output directory for results (default: current directory).

 ### Example: